-Jackie Chan is a youngster, living in a remote village with his grandfather who teaches him Kung-Fu.
+Shing Lung (Jackie Chan) is a youngster, living in a remote village with his grandfather who teaches him Kung-Fu.
 He keeps getting into fights, even though his grandfather warns him not to show their Kung-Fu to others.
-Jackie, though, is tempted by some thugs he beat up to act as the master of a Kung-Fu school.
-This school's name apparently spreads far, as an old enemy of Jackie's grandfather shows up and attacks him.
-Jackie goes on training with the help of another member of the old gang, until he can eventually get revenge.Written by
+Lung, though, is tempted by some thugs he beat up to act as the Master of a Kung Fu school.
+This school's name apparently spreads far, as an old enemy of Lung's grandfather shows up and attacks him.
+Lung goes on training with the help of another member of the old gang, until he can eventually get revenge.Written by

 8 of 8 people found this review helpful.